NickSchmitt/isNan/README.md

 # isNan

-Check if an object is another object's nan.
+Check if an object is another object's grandma.

 # Example